handsontable/handsontable/docs/content/guides/rows/rows-sorting.md

 :::

-You can also enable or disable sorting for specified columns.
+You can also enable or disable sorting for specific columns.

 ::: only-for javascript